przemo199/degrees-of-separation-steam/README.md

 # [Degrees of Separation Between Steam Users](https://degrees-of-separation-steam.herokuapp.com/)

-A website that allows you to check the degree of separation between two Steam users.
+A website built using Svelte with Node.js backend that allows you to check the degree of separation between two Steam users.

 ## Usage